Skip to main content

 What are the risks of alcohol as you get older?

-Alcohol creates risks for people of all ages, but as we age our bodies are less able to cope with its effects, and health concerns increase even more.
-This includes our risk of several cancers, the chances of breaking a bone after a minor fall, slower reaction times, and bad reactions to medications.
+Alcohol presents health hazards for people of all ages.
+But as we age our bodies are less able to cope with its effects, and health concerns increase even more.
+This includes our chance of developing several cancers, the likelihood of breaking a bone after a minor fall, slower reaction times, and bad reactions to medicines.

 Continue reading below